juliadyrdal/juliadyrdal/README.md

 ## Check out my projects 🚀
 - [YouWish](https://github.com/juliadyrdal/youwish-frontend) - A wishlist app using Vue/Nuxt 3 and Metascraper via the product-data-api (see project below).
 - [Product data API](https://github.com/juliadyrdal/product-data-api) - An API to fetch product data from a product URL.
 Built with Nodejs, Express and Metascraper.
+- [SoundCanvas](https://github.com/juliadyrdal/soundcanvas) -  A web application where musicians can create their own 1-page website to promote themselves and their music.
 - [Portfolio](https://github.com/juliadyrdal/portfolio-nuxt) - My portfolio website, made with Vue/Nuxt and Nuxt Content for content management.

 ## Get in touch 📫